 Detection and reporting of FPD LINK III network errors

-DL_FPD LINK III_LINK_REQ__
+DL_FPD LINK_REQ__

 The FPD LINK local node shall support detection and reporting of the following FPD LINK network errors:

 Errors during local node FPD LINK Network Configuration:

 If the local node detects errors that result in a no configuration condition the host microprocessor shall have the ability to report DTC “Unable to configure FPD link” for this condition.
 The host microprocessor shall monitor registers in table 7a and 7b for this condition.